University Hospital Carl Gustav Carus Dresden

 Specialized in: gastroenterology, hepatology

-- Endoscopic mucosal resection (EMR)
+- Endoscopic procedures

 - Endoscopic submucosal dissection

-- Stenting of the whole gastrointestinal tract
+- Stenting of any segment of the gastrointestinal tract

 - Bougienage and balloon dilatation